hashicorp/terraform-provider-vsphere/docs/INSTALL.md

     cd terraform-provider-vsphere_${RELEASE}_windows_amd64
     ```

-4. Copy the extracted plugin to a target system and move to the Terraform plugins directory.
+3. Copy the extracted plugin to a target system and move to the Terraform plugins directory.

+    > **Note**
+    >
-    >**Note**: The directory directory hierarchy that Terraform use to precisely determine the source of each provider it finds locally.<br/>
+    > The directory directory hierarchy that Terraform uses to precisely determine the source of each provider it finds locally.
+    >
     > `$PLUGIN_DIRECTORY/$SOURCEHOSTNAME/$SOURCENAMESPACE/$NAME/$VERSION/$OS_$ARCH/`

     ```powershell